-Aurora Area Interfaith Food Pantry is committed to providing nutritious food relief to the community in a humanitarian and compassionate manner.
-When surveyed, 96% of clients reported that they were satisfied with the food they received and 94% reported that the food helped their families improve their overall health.
-Read on to learn about how Aurora Food Pantry is ending hunger in our community.
+The Aurora Food Pantry is committed to providing nutritious food relief to the community in a humanitarian and compassionate manner.
+When surveyed, 99% of clients reported that they were satisfied with the food they received and 93% reported that the food helped their families improve their overall health.

 Food Distribution Programs

-We believe access to fresh, nutritious food is everyone’s right.
-That’s why we distribute food 3 days a week, 51 weeks a year.
-While most pantries allow clients to visit every other week or once a month, clients may visit Aurora Food Pantry once every week.
-That way, if an unexpected need arises, no one has to wait for food.
-Get distribution information here.
+Weekly Distributions – We believe access to fresh, nutritious food is everyone’s right.
+While most pantries allow neighbors to visit every other week or once a month, people may visit the Aurora Food Pantry once a week.

 Food waste is a huge problem in the United States.
 According to the Department of Agriculture, 33 million tons of perfectly edible food ends up in landfills each year – that’s 40% of all the food produced in the United States!